 The opening of the fourth seal unveils a pale horse, commonly interpreted as representing death.
 The rider of this horse is named Death, and Hades follows him closely.

-The pale horse and its rider symbolize the grim reality of mortality and the inevitability of death.
+The pale horse and its rider symbolise the grim reality of mortality and the inevitability of death.
 This imagery underscores the idea that death is a universal experience, affecting all of humanity regardless of status or wealth.

 The opening of the fifth seal unveils a poignant scene where John sees the souls of martyrs under the altar in Heaven.
 These martyrs are described as those who have been slain for their testimony to Jesus and for the word of God.